On the 3-3-1 Landau pole: Symmetry Matching Conditions and Symmetric RGE

-Suppose, in the more general case, that $G$ is contained within the non-simple product and specialize to the case in which $G = U(1)$.
-Write the embedding as\footnote{Clearly, the product of simple groups in which $G$ is embedded could be a proper subset of the complete symmetry above the threshold, in which case $p_i = 0$ for some $i$.}
+Suppose, more generally, that $G$ is contained within the non-simple product and specialize to the case $G = U(1)$.
+The embedding may be parametrized as\footnote{Clearly, the product of simple groups in which $G$ is embedded could be a proper subset of the complete symmetry above the threshold, in which case $p_i = 0$ for some $i$.}